sarnyaia1/Wikipedia/README.md

 # Wikipedia
-Make a random wikipedia site alone with CSS and HTML
+Creating a Wikipedia page alone from learning HTML and CSS

+* Link for the site:
+wikipedia-html-css.netlify.app